Product

 • Deeper Understanding of Customer Needs – surveys provide businesses with a direct line to their customers, helping to uncover unmet needs, preferences, and desires.
 This understanding allows for the refinement of products and services, making them more aligned with customer expectations.

-• Tracking Customer Sentiment Over Time – by conducting surveys regularly, insights teams can track how customer sentiment evolves.
+• Tracking Customer Sentiment Over Time – By conducting surveys regularly, insights teams can track how customer sentiment evolves.
 This is particularly useful for identifying trends, such as improving or declining satisfaction, which can then inform broader customer experience strategies.

 • Actionable Insights for Every Department – the feedback collected from customer surveys isn’t limited to just the customer insights team.
 It can also help other departments like product development, marketing, and customer support understand how they can improve their processes and better serve customers.